lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/03-Classes/README.md

 That's 7 lines of JS code, think about how you did Object Oriented Programming in Ruby, the concepts are exactly the same here!

-Now, let's start the next challenge about the modest JavaScript framework **Stimulus**, based on the ES6 Class syntax.
+Now, let's start the next challenge about the JavaScript framework **Stimulus**, based on the ES6 Class syntax.